okfn/opendatasurvey/docs/index.md

 This tool is used to power different projects that assess data from different sources:

 * The __Global Open Data Index (GODI)__.
 A global assessment of the status of government open data at a national level.
-This is run by Open Knowledge International and can be found [here](https://index.okfn.org/)
+This is run by Open Knowledge Foundation and can be found [here](https://index.okfn.org/)
 * The __Open Data Census__, which is used to compare the progress made by different cities and local areas in releasing Open Data.
 The documentation found here describes how you can request and customize your own instance of the Census.
 You can also find the different instances of the Census that our Network and partners have used.
 * Topical data projects.
 Projects measuring data availability for specific topics or issues.
 These projects don't assess open data by per se but use the Open Data Survey interface.
 In some of these cases the survey is only a part of a bigger project or research.